All Episodes

 They're not aware of it at all.

-It's not the all they want when they go to the hospital, they want to get treated and they want to think somebody else is paying for it.
+It's not all they want when they go to the hospital, they want to get treated and they want to think somebody else is paying for it.

 And that's what they think of Obama.

-That's what they think of the Democrats, and if the Republicans oppose that, what these people hear is that they might have to pay for it themselves because the Republicans don't want them to have that.
+And if the Republicans oppose that, what these people hear is that they might have to pay for it themselves because the Republicans don't want them to have that.

 This is what I think Kasich and the boys are thinking.